XingongLi/fldpln/examples/notebooks/00_build_fldpln_python_environment.md

 The fldpln Python environment has been exported as a YAML configuration file.
 So we can replicate the environment on your computer using the YAML file instead of installing the necessary packages one-by-one.

-Open a miniconda command line window (CLW) and in the base environment (by default), navigate to the folder where the .yaml file is saved, and run the following mamba command to create the fldpln envvironment:
+Open a miniconda command line window (CLW) and in the base environment (by default), navigate to the folder where the .yaml file is saved, and run the following mamba command to create the fldpln environment:
 ```
 mamba env create -f fldpln_windows.yaml
 ```